 Badsey, near Evesham, Worcestershire.
 M/D find, 1978

-The coin is recorded as no. 2011.0058 in the Corpus of Early Medieval Coin Finds (EMC).
+I am extremely grateful for the excellent images and information about this coin, which I have recorded as no. 2011.0058 in our Corpus of Early Medieval Coin Finds (EMC).